 What a pacemaker operation involves

-The first step is to have an initial consultation with one of our Consultant Cardiologists who specialises in device implantation.
+The first step is to have an initial consultation with a Consultant Cardiologist who specialises in device implantation.

 The procedure itself is carried out under local anaesthetic with sedation by your Cardiologist.
 The wires of the pacemaker are fed through blood vessels to the heart and your Cardiologist will then implant the pacemaker under the skin, close to the left collarbone.